kevinhoxhaa/quizzz/docs/manual_testing_guide.md

 - Be able to edit an existing activity
 - Be able to delete an activity
 - Be able to refresh the list of activities
+- Be able to return to the home screen

 ### Solo question screen
 - See the text corresponding to the current question